20. Training and Orientation Materials

 The first objective is to be familiar with the information pertaining to site visits presented in the AVMA COE manual by paying particular attention to the content and meaning of the 11 Standards.

-Approximately three to six weeks before the scheduled site visit, each site team member will receive a self-study and supporting documentation directly from the college.
+Approximately six weeks before the scheduled site visit, each site team member will receive a self-study and supporting documentation directly from the college.
 These documents serve as a basis for the site visit.
 Each site team member must carefully read and study the materials received so that he/she will have a thorough understanding of the mission, structure, programs, curriculum, operation, and student learning outcomes of the college.
 It is important for each site team member to gain an overall understanding of the college before the site visit begins.
 It may be helpful to write questions regarding any specific area that is not fully understood.
-Approximately two weeks before the scheduled visit, each site team member will receive from the AVMA Division of Education and Research, a copy of the first draft of the evaluation report.
-This document is prepared from the college self-study each site team member received earlier and is an attempt to summarize and document factual information in the self-study.
-The evaluation report will undergo many revisions before the final report is completed.
-Do not rely on the first evaluation report as your sole source of knowledge regarding a college.
+Approximately two weeks before the scheduled visit, each site team member will receive a site team evaluation rubric, a list of questions from the COE reviewers, the previous report of evaluation and subsequent interim reports from the AVMA Education and Research Division.
 Each site team member is responsible for developing an in-depth knowledge of the college and is responsible for assisting the team in expanding the group's collective knowledge base through observations, questions, and interpretations.

 THE SITE VISIT